 RUM also doesn't do any ongoing user tracking.
 It tracks the pages someone visits during a session, but if a user returns to the site later a new unique session is created.

-You can see an example of the RUM data gathered by clicking on a row in the Live dashboard in your account.
+You can see an example of the RUM data gathers by clicking on a row in the Page Views dashboard in your account.

 The RUM information gathered is broken into the following categories.

 This category includes meta information about the page.